 You simply can't ignore this face!
 He may look like a Grumpus-Ala-Bumpus, but he's actually quite pleased in his pond.

-Another black beauty skims the surface of the pond.
+Another beauty skims the surface of the pond.
 They say not to name your fish, fearing you'll become too attached.
 But when you see their personality reflected in the water garden, how could you resist naming your finned friends?

 How many koi do you have in your water garden, and have you named them?